huggingface/transformers/docs/source/en/benchmarks.md

 <Tip>

-Hereby, _inference_ is defined by a single forward pass, and _training_ is defined by a single forward pass and backward pass.
+Here, _inference_ is defined by a single forward pass, and _training_ is defined by a single forward pass and backward pass.

 </Tip>